lartpang/UltraHighResolution/README.md

 * **GID (Gaofen Image Dataset)** consists of two parts: a large-scale classification set and a fine land-cover classification set.
 The large-scale classification set contains 150 pixel-level annotated GF-2 images, and the fine classification set is composed of 30,000 multi-scale image patches coupled with 10 pixel-level annotated GF-2 images.
 The training and validation data with 15 categories is collected and re-labeled based on the training and validation images with 5 categories, respectively.
     * [Land-Cover Classification with High-Resolution Remote Sensing Images Using Transferable Deep Models](https://arxiv.org/abs/1807.05713), Remote Sensing of Environment 2020
     * [Dataset Home](https://x-ytong.github.io/project/GID.html)
-* **Five-Billion-Pixels**, a dataset extended on **GID**, has a spatial resolution of 4 m, covers areas more than 50,000 square kilometers in China, and contains more than 5 billion labeled pixels of 150 high-resolution Gaofen-2 (4 m) satellite images, annotated in a 24-category system covering artificial-constructed, agricultural, and natural classes.
+* **Five-Billion-Pixels/FBP**, a dataset extended on **GID**, has a spatial resolution of 4 m, covers areas more than 50,000 square kilometers in China, and contains more than 5 billion labeled pixels of 150 high-resolution Gaofen-2 (4 m) satellite images, annotated in a 24-category system covering artificial-constructed, agricultural, and natural classes.
     * [Enabling Country-Scale Land Cover Mapping with Meter-Resolution Satellite Imagery](https://www.sciencedirect.com/science/article/pii/S0924271622003264), ISPRS Journal of Photogrammetry and Remote Sensing 2023
 * **URUR (Ultra-High Resolution dataset with Ultra-Rich Context)** contains amounts of images with high enough resolution (3,008 images of size 5120×5120), a wide range of complex scenes (from 63 cities), rich-enough context (1 million instances with 8 categories) and fine-grained annotations (about 80 billion manually annotated pixels), which is far superior to all the existing UHR datasets including DeepGlobe, Inria Aerial, UDD, etc.
     * [Ultra-High Resolution Segmentation with Ultra-Rich Context: A Novel Benchmark](https://arxiv.org/abs/2305.10899), CVPR 2023